 Accessibility – All our projects are free and accessible to the general public.

-Relevance – Our projects address ideas and issues that are relevant to the artists and the communities involved, and when possible, the projects are designed specifically for the spaces in which they are presented.
+Relevance – Our projects address ideas and issues that are relevant to the artists and the communities involved.
+All projects are designed specifically for the public spaces in which they are presented.

 In recent years, More Art has reached beyond Chelsea in order to address a broader range of issues and engage a growing audience; Michael Joo‘s work (2007-08) was presented in both Chelsea and Miami while Joan Jonas‘ was exhibited (2011-12) in Soho and Philadelphia.
 Expanding on our original mission, we have worked with communities chronically underrepresented in the public space, such as senior citizens and war veterans – as evidenced by Kimsooja‘s (2010) and Krzysztof Wodiczko‘s projects (2012); and the homeless through Andres Serrano’s Residents of New York, and our Engaging Artists Residency.
 We aim to give a voice to the unheard and a face to the unseen through art.
 Consequently, our projects have gone increasingly ambitious, transcending the traditional boundaries of public art and expanding into workshops, lectures and panel discussions.
 As an example, in 2014 we launched our ongoing Engaging Artists Fellowship which has served 60 emerging artists to date.
 This comprehensive and holistic approach to public art not only enables us to stress community involvement but also to approach sensitive topics in a powerful and respectful way.
 In the future, More Art will continue to push the possibilities of art by presenting ambitious projects at the forefront of socially engaged art practice.